-- This chapter relies significantly on - Chapter 2 on special relativity. - The discussion of connection coefficients in Sec.
-11.5. - This chapter is a foundation for the presentation of general relativity theory in Chaps.
+- This chapter relies significantly on - Chapter 2 on special relativity, which now should be regarded as Track One. - The discussion of connection coefficients in Sec.
+11.8. - This chapter is a foundation for the presentation of general relativity theory and cosmology in Chaps.
 25-28.